 You must get-prepared for this meeting from the beginning.
 Plan well your play.
 Know the strength of your Guanxi, worked earlier during private sales meetings.
 Prepare your concessions.
 Think through your alternatives.
 Learn about the 'play'.

-It was a full day meeting and seminar in ZhengZhou, Henan province.
+A full day meeting and seminar in ZhengZhou, Henan province.
 A square was made, BeijingMan included.
 How many participants in this meeting?

-30 participants, China has scale and big numbers.
+Over 30 participants, China has scale and big numbers.

 In China a good customer presentation is about showing confidence and building image.
 Details are very important, more so than concepts.
 You need strong technical knowledge to show your competence and become credible.